bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 > * If tracking data for a product, either `data-entity-id` or `data-name` are required.
 > * If tracking data for a product list, `data-product-list` or `data-entity-id` are required.

-The “tracked product” refers to the product on which you insert the data attribute.
+The term **tracked product** refers to the product on which you insert the data attribute.

 | Data Attribute | Description | Value Type | Example |
 |-----|-----|-----|-----|